The Black Dahlia (film): Plot

 The next morning, Bucky finds money hidden in Lee and Kay's bathroom.
-Kay reveals that she had been DeWitt's girlfriend and that he abused her.
+Kay reveals that she had been the girlfriend of DeWitt, who had abused her.
 Lee rescued Kay, stole DeWitt's money, and put DeWitt behind bars.
 Bucky realizes Lee was there to kill DeWitt and leaves, furious, to return to Madeleine, where he notices a painting of a leering clown.
 Kay follows him and she is appalled to see Madeleine's striking resemblance to the Dahlia.

-Bucky starts putting the pieces together and remembers props in another movie, The Man Who Laughs, matched the set in Elizabeth's pornographic film.
-The end credits thanked Emmett Linscott, Madeleine's father, and Bucky digs deeper into a story Madeleine told about him using old film sets to build cheap firetrap housing.
+Bucky starts putting the pieces together.
+He remembers props in another movie, The Man Who Laughs, matched the set in Elizabeth's pornographic film.
+The end credits thanked Emmett, so Bucky digs deeper, into a story Madeleine told about him using old film sets to build cheap firetrap housing.

 In an empty house below the Hollywoodland sign built by Emmett, Bucky recognizes the set that was used in Elizabeth's film.
 He finds evidence in a barn on the property that Elizabeth was killed and butchered there, as well as a drawing of a man with a Glasgow smile.
 The drawing matches the painting in Madeleine's home and the gruesome smile carved into Elizabeth's face.

-Bucky confronts Madeleine and her father in their home and Madeleine's mother, Ramona, reveals that she killed Elizabeth.
-She confesses that Madeleine was not fathered by Emmett but rather by his best friend, Georgie.
+Bucky confronts Madeleine and Emmett in their home and Ramona reveals that she killed Elizabeth.
+She confesses that Madeleine was not fathered by Emmett but rather by his best friend Georgie Tilden.
 She says Georgie became infatuated while watching Elizabeth film the pornography.
-Ramona was disturbed by the idea of George having sex with someone who looked so much like his own daughter, and lured Elizabeth to the house and killed her.
+Ramona was disturbed by the idea of Georgie having sex with someone who looked so much like his own daughter, and lured Elizabeth to the house and killed her.
 Before Bucky can decide what to do, Ramona shoots herself.

 A few days later, remembering something Lee said during the investigation, Bucky visits Madeleine's sister Martha with some questions.
-He learns that Lee knew about Madeleine and Elizabeth, and blackmailed Madeleine's father to keep it secret.
+He learns that Lee knew about Madeleine and Elizabeth, and blackmailed Emmett to keep it secret.
 Bucky finds Madeleine at a seedy motel, and she admits to being the one who slit Lee's throat.
 Although she insists that Bucky wants to have sex with her rather than kill her, he tells her she is wrong and shoots her dead.
-Bucky goes to Kay's house; she invites him in and closes the door.
+Bucky goes to Kay's house, she invites him in and closes the door.

-Cast

-Musician k.d. lang has an uncredited cameo as the floor show performer at the lesbian nightclub Laverne's Hideaway.